LindelweM/claims-processing-system/README.md

   separate table with tighter access, before production.
 - **No SLA scanner for claims outside an orchestration.** The SLA timer only covers a claim while its orchestration is running.
-- **Unit tests only.** The orchestrator and the HTTP functions have no tests; they need the Durable Task test harness or an integration run against Azurite and SQL Server.
+- **No automated tests in this submission.** `Claims.Domain` is the natural place to start — the aggregate, `PriorityResolver` and `SlaPolicy` have no infrastructure dependencies.
+The orchestrator needs the Durable Task test harness, and the HTTP functions an integration run against Azurite and SQL Server.
 - **A zero-second stub settlement delay races the payment reference.** The callback is checked against the reference the payment activity saves, so a callback sent before that save is refused.
 - **A callback can still be lost in a narrow window.** If it arrives while the orchestration is